OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 ### Ingredients

-1. Onion Omega2 or Omega2+
+* Onion Omega2 or Omega2+
-1. Any Dock with expansion headers
+* Any Onion Dock that exposes the Omega's GPIOs: Expansion Dock, Arduino Dock R2, Power Dock, Breadboard Dock
-1. A breadboard (optional, but recommended)
+* A breadboard (optional, but recommended)
-1. 1x 100Ω Resistor
+* 1x 100Ω Resistor
-1. Buzzer
+* Buzzer
-1. 2x Jumper wires (M-M)
+* 2x Jumper wires (M-M)

 ![All the ingredients](./img/gcal-alarm-ingredients.jpg)